WJBFks/OpenSunshineAIGC/README_EN.md

 This project was created by [万劫不复ks (Wan Jie Bu Fu KS)](https://www.xiaohongshu.com/user/profile/5e331246000000000100bb17) and is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode.txt).
 It allows free use, modification, and commercial use, provided the original author (@万劫不复ks or @WJBFks) is credited.

+**If you enjoy the works of this project, kindly click the star (⭐️) in the top-right corner.
+Your support is greatly appreciated!**

 # CC BY 4.0

 A license that permits free use, modification, and distribution of works, with the core requirement of crediting the original author and providing a link to the license.